d0ughb0yy/py-password-manager/README.md

 # pyPasswordManager
-A simple password manager written in Python.
+Password manager written in Python.
+It takes command line arguments for its funcionality.
+Encryption is done using the AES256 cipher, and encrypted info is stored in a sqlite file.